hybridsjs/hybrids/docs/component-model/definition.md

 * **returns**:
   * `component` - a passed argument to `define()` function

-The `tag` property only describes a custom element tag name, and it is not added to the constructor prototype.
-However, the `HTMLElement` prototype provides a `tagName` computed property, which returns an uppercase version of the tag name.

-The `define` function returns the passed definition object, so the following slick structure of the file is possible:
+The `define` function returns the passed definition object, so the following slick structure of the file is recommended:

 ```javascript
 import { define } from "hybrids";